-Mr. Han Mingzhi, Chairman of the Board of Supervisors of the Company since August 2010.He holds a Master's degree in International Economics from the Johns Hopkins University of the United States of America and is a senior economist.
+Mr. Han Mingzhi, Chairman of the Board of Supervisors of the Company since August 2010.
+He holds a Master's degree in International Economics from the Johns Hopkins University of the United States of America and is a senior economist.
 He was also assigned to the Executive Director for the seventh session of the Council for China Society for Finance and Banking.
 He had been the Deputy Executive Director for China in the International Monetary Fund from 1996 to 1998, Deputy Director-General of the International Department of the People's Bank of China from 1999 to 2003, and Director-General of the International Department of the CBRC from 2003 to June 2010.

 Mr. Zhu Genlin, non-executive director of the Company from April 2001 to May 2003, and shareholder supervisor of the Company since May 2003.Mr.
 Zhu graduated from Shanghai University of Finance and Economics and obtained a master's degree in economics.
 He is a senior economist and associate researcher.
-He has been the chief financial officer of Shanghai Automotive Industry Corporation (Group) from February 2002 to August 2010, a vice president of Shanghai Automotive Industry Corporation (Group) from August 2010 to January 2012 and a vice president of SAIC Motor Corporation Limited (a company listed on the Shanghai Stock Exchange) since January 2012.He is concurrently the chairman of the Board of Supervisors of Shanghai Cost Study Society, Shanghai Creative Industry Centre, the general manager of Shanghai Automotive Group (Beijing) Co., Ltd., the chairman of China Automotive Industry Investment and Development Co., Ltd., the chairman of Shanghai Automotive Industry Investment and Development Co., Ltd., the vice chairman of supervisors of Shanghai Creative Industry Corp., the vice chairman of the board of supervisors of Shanghai Automotive Group., the vice chairman of the board of supervisors of Shanghai Pension Insurance Co., Ltd..
+He has been the chief financial officer of Shanghai Automotive Industry Corporation (Group) from February 2002 to August 2010, a vice president of Shanghai Automotive Industry Corporation (Group) from August 2010 to January 2012 and a vice president of SAIC Motor Corporation Limited (a company listed on the Shanghai Stock Exchange) since January 2012.He is concurrently the chairman of the Board of Supervisors of Shanghai Foundation for Promotion of Transformation of Scientific and Technological Achievements, the deputy chairman of Shanghai Cost Study Society, Shanghai Creative Industry Centre, the general manager of Shanghai Automotive Group (Beijing) Co., Ltd., the chairman of China Automotive Industry Investment and Development Co., Ltd., the chairman of Shanghai Automotive Asset Management Co., Ltd., the chairman of Shanghai Creative Industry Investment Corp., the vice chairman of the board of supervisors of Shenyin & Wanguo Securities Co., Ltd. and a director of Changjiang Pension Insurance Co., Ltd..